 president and CEO of the Irvine Ranch Conservancy

-In addition to preserving 6,600 acres of the Orange Heights property, we accompanied the land gift with funds to create new public access opportunities.
-The Saddleback Wilderness Trailhead, opened just last year, leads to 3.3 miles of trails to an overlook offering 360-degree views of Orange County.
+In addition to preserving 6,600 acres of the Orange Heights property, we accompanied the land gift with funds to create new public access opportunities that helped to open the Saddleback Wilderness Trailhead, leading to 3.3 miles of trails to an overlook offering 360‐degree views.

 The 2014 open space gift leaves 396 acres of the original 7,000-acre property, on which we’re now finalizing plans for attractive neighborhoods within a high-quality community of 1,180 single-family homes, all adjacent to the vast open space.